martincipriano/hintr/readme.md

 = Do I need to code anything? =
 - No coding required when using the global settings for effortless setup.
-- Fine-tune search suggestions for multiple search inputs with a basic understanding of:
+- Fine-tune search suggestions for multiple search inputs with basic knowledge of:
   - Writing a JSON string.
   - Using HTML data attributes.

 = Will this plugin slow down my site? =
-Normally, Hintr operates swiftly; however, the speed and performance can be influenced by the number of posts being searched.
+Hintr is optimized for speed, but performance can be affected by the number of posts being searched.

 == Changelog ==

 = 1.0.0 =
-* Initial release.
-* Added settings page to configure post types and metadata.
+* Added: Admin settings page for selecting post types and metadata.
-* Support for public post types and meta fields.
+* Added: REST API endpoint based on selected settings.
+* Added: JavaScript to store posts in the browser's local storage.
+* Added: JavaScript to show search suggestions in a dropdown.

+= 1.1.0 =
+* Added: Count limit field in settings page.
+* Added: JavaScript to limit the number of suggestions displayed in the dropdown.

 == Upgrade Notice ==

-= 1.0.0 =
+= 1.1.0 =
-First release—no upgrades necessary yet.
+* Added a count limit for dropdown suggestions to improve performance.

 == License ==